christiemolloy/patternfly-next/src/patternfly/components/DataList/examples/DataList.md

             This text will wrap to the next line because it has the default behavior of the data list cell.
           </span>
           {{#> data-list-text data-list-text--modifier="pf-m-truncate"}}
             This is data list text, you can apply `pf-m-truncate` directly to the text.
+This is data list text, you can apply `pf-m-truncate` directly to the text.
           {{/data-list-text}}
         {{/data-list-cell}}
         {{#> data-list-cell}}